LAKEVIEW BOOKWORMS

 There are no meetings in July and August.

-June 21, 2023: We will choose titles for next season: one classic for September; one Canadian for October; 7 fiction for the rest of the season.
+June meeting - We will choose titles for next season: one classic usually for September; one Canadian usually for October; eight fiction for the rest of the season.

 "Insist on yourself.
 Never imitate."
 Ralph Waldo Emerson